cloudmesh/cloudmesh1/doc/source/install/install.rst

 TODO: do we also have to do::

-   (Allan did not need to do this)
+   (Allan did not need to do this, already in requirements.txt)
    $ pip install python-ldap

 TODO: do we have to install ldap-user

-   (Allan did not need to do this, already in requirements.txt) sudo apt-get install ldap-user
+   sudo apt-get install ldap-user